 Due Diligence

 Due diligence will be carried out on the preferred service provider.
 The Head of Department wishing to outsource a service will be responsible for carrying out due diligence with support from the Risk and Compliance departments as necessary.
+If the Head of Department has any concerns, they should raise with either the CRO (Risk related) or Head of Compliance (Bribery & Corruption).

 Before entering into, or significantly changing, an outsourcing arrangement, ‘Due Diligence’ is performed using a risk based approach and documentation is required against the following criteria (as appropriate):